shivamdamani/Chess-Analysis/README.md

 Splitting the colors up makes it alot easier to see the differences between the play of different colors, due to the difference in positions in black and white.

-- Pawns: Most players with the white pieces will move e4 at some point, whereas black plays its counterpart (e5) far less.
-An plausible explanation for such a trend is that in many openings like the Sicilian and Queen's Gambit Declined (QGD), the black e pawn will perch itself on e6.
-White, on the other hand, will typically expand their central control with pawn to e4, even in openings like the QGD (e.g., Grunfeld Defense).
-White also pushes their pawn to the 5th rank far more than black does, implying that white has an immediate space advantage.
+- **Pawns:** Most players with the white pieces will move e4 at some point, whereas black plays its counterpart (e5) far less.
+This maybe due to the popularity of alternate openings such as the Sicilian and Queen's Gambit (Declined), the black e pawn will perch itself on e6.
+White also pushes the pawn to the 5th rank far more than black does, implying that white has an immediate space advantage due to the start.
-- Bishop: Bishop to c4 is extremely common for white, whereas its counterpart (Bishop to c5) by black is quite uncommon, with Bishop to e7 being the preferred choice for black.
+- **Bishop:** Bishop to c4 is extremely common for white, whereas its counterpart (Bishop to c5) by black is quite uncommon, with Bishop to e7 being the preferred choice for black.
 This may due to differences in development; white wants to put their light-squared bishop in an attacking position, whereas black would like to first play solid and equalize before launching a counter-attack.
-Black also tends to fianchetto—putting their bishop on b7/g7 to control the long diagonal—more often than white, supporting the counter-attacking nature of Black.
+Black also tends to put their bishop on b7/g7 to control the long diagonal—more often than white, supporting the counter-attacking nature of Black.
 Black also plays b6/g6 more often than white to fianchetto their bishop).
-- Knight: Black plays its knight to the 7th rank more often than white, which can be explained by the fact white will oftentimes decide to push its d/e pawn to the 5th rank, gaining space and attacking the knight on the 6th rank, forcing it to retreat.
+- **Knight:** Black plays its knight to the 7th rank more often than white, which can be explained by the fact white will oftentimes decide to push its d/e pawn to the 5th rank, gaining space and attacking the knight on the 6th rank, forcing it to retreat.
 For both sides though, knight moves to the c3/f3/c6/f6 are by far the most common (>50%).
-- Rook: Surprisingly, rooks played on the queenside are more common than towards the center, with Rb8/Rc8 being played more often than Rd8/Re8 for black (and the counterpart squares for white are not far behind).
+- **Rook:** Surprisingly, rooks played on the queenside are more common than towards the center, with Rb8/Rc8 being played more often than Rd8/Re8 for black, and the counterpart squares for white are also close.
-- Queen: Very similar distribution for the white and black player except Qc7 is played a bit more often than Qc2 (Qc7 in the Sicilian is very common).
+- **Queen:** Very similar distribution for the white and black player except Qc7 is played a bit more often than Qc2 (Qc7 in the Sicilian is very common).
 Qd5 and Qa5 are also very common moves for black, perhaps suggesting some type of Scandanavian setup being heavily played in this data.
-- King: Pretty much the same.
+- **King:** Pretty much the same.
 Most king moves are towards the center.

 Lastly, it maybe useful to visualize which squares pieces move to for differently rated players.